Skew product Smale endomorphisms over countable shifts of finite type: Diophantine Approximants and the Doeblin-Lenstra Conjecture

 More precisely, the \textbf{Doeblin-Lenstra Conjecture} says that for Lebesgue--a.e. $x \in [0, 1]$ and all $t \in [0, 1]$,

 i.e. the above limit exists and is equal to equal to the above function $F(t)$.

-This conjecture was solved by Bosma, Jager and Wiedijk \cite{BJW} in the 1980's.
-In the proof, they needed fundamentally the \textbf{natural extension} $(J_{\cG}\times [0,1],\^G,\^\mu_G)$, of the continued fraction Gauss dynamical system $\^G$ with the classical Gauss measure $\mu_G$ defined by
+This conjecture was solved by Bosma, Jager and Wiedijk in the 1980's, see \cite{BJW}.
+In the proof, they needed fundamentally the \textit{natural extension} $[0,1]\times [0,1],\^G,\^\mu_G)$, of the continued fraction dynamical system $\^G$ with the classical Gauss measure $\mu_G$ defined by

 for every Borel set $A\sbt\R$.
 Indeed in the expression of $\Theta_n$ we have both the future $T_n$, as well as the past $V_n$, thus the natural extensions is the right construction in this case.